-27. Thus, what must be considered of the Creator is the undeniable connection that he forms with this philosophy of theism.
+27. Therefore, what must be considered of the Creator is the undoubtable connection that he forms with this philosophy of theism.

-28. The Oracle affirms his presence and his power, as the reflection of our moral guidance.
+28. The Oracle affirms his presence and his power, as the reflection of our moral guidance and afflatus.

 29. He does not require the personification of worship or idolatry, instead, acknowledgement and observation.